Kossekaras/EnergyDirectAuctions/README.md

 # EnergyDirectAuctions
-Designing and implementing a Local Energy Market application using Blockchain technologies For more information see EnergyAuction_FINAL.pdf
+Designing and implementing a Local Energy Market application using Blockchain technologies.

+For more information see EnergyAuction_FINAL.pdf